ANCIENT SECRETS for a HEALTHY HOME

 These practices offer ways and means to focus on yourself.
 By reducing your activities, you have time to learn how you ‘feel’ about things, places and people.
 Take some quality time and focus on yourself.
-Notice how you react to certain people, colours, shapes, places, foods, and other items.
+Notice how you react to certain people, colors, shapes, places, foods, and other items.
 Ask yourself if you like them or not.
 Would you change them if you could?
-It’s about the need for a calm, uncluttered space to quiet the mind and talk back to the constant chatter of intrusions.
-Tell them to … ‘Take a hike!’, it’s quiet time!
+It is about the need for a calm, uncluttered space to quiet the mind and talk back to the constant chatter of intrusions.
+Tell them to ‘Take a hike!’
+It’s quiet time!

 Creating a home for the soul, your true self is the goal of these ancient studies.
 Live right, eat right – naturally.
 Good light, fresh air, natural foods and healthy materials in your buildings, clothes and vehicles will all add up to a longer, more purposeful life minus the chemical off-gassing substances.

-Over the years, we all change our opinions, needs and favourite items.
+Over the years, we all change our opinions, needs and favorite items.
 Just as the weather changes from season to season, nothing ever stays the same forever.
 Pay attention to your health.
-It can tell you when it’s time to refresh or change your surroundings.
+It can tell you when it is time to refresh or change your surroundings.
 A change will alter the flow of energy within your space thereby aiding in preserving a healthy body.